nmeri17/suphle-docs/src/docs/v1/container/index.md

 ## Circular dependencies
-These are usually a code smell.
-Which is why most containers crumble when these are thrown at them.
+These are usually a code smell; which is why most containers crumble when these are thrown at them.
 Logical flow ought to be composed in a hierarchical manner that expresses the lower level elements as entirely oblivious of their higher level counterparts.
 Service return values should be collated at a central point such as the controller and sent to evaluating service.
 Such situations are usually an indication that some part of those services should exist on their own.
 This enriches the application with a decoupled dependency chain, and by extension, testability.

 That said, "tell, don't ask" principle may appeal to some, and services can wind up in the constructor of their own dependencies.
-For instance, it may be undesirable to retrieve values from service x and plug into y (show example of chatty controller).
-In such cases, Suphple's container handles it using an otherwise, primitive implementation of class templates/generics/decorators
+For instance, it may be undesirable to retrieve values from service x and plug into y

+// show example of chatty controller vs passing the entire service to that guy for it to select the properties/methods it wants

+In such cases, Suphple's container handles it by proxying calls to the first consumed of both classes.
+But not without raising a `E_USER_WARNING` that will be caught by your logger if you have any listening

 ```php